Pleasant Hill Lake, Ohio, USA

 - Statistics / Weather / Helpful Links

 Looking for Pleasant Hill Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Glacial forces changed the flow of the Mohican River about 12,000 years ago, carving out the scenic hourglass-shaped Clearfork Gorge, designated as a Registered Natural Landmark by the National Park Service in 1967.
 Clearfork Gorge is an impressive one thousand feet wide at the top and about three hundred feet deep with large outcroppings and steep cliff walls cut into the sandstone bedrock.
 The 28-acre Clear Fork Gorge State Nature Preserve is also managed by the Ohio DNR.